 Otherwise, it’s as per regular 6-Series inside, and so boasts one of BMW’s best interiors.
 Stylish, accommodating and beautifully built, it’s a more interesting place to be than a 5-Series and makes you feel as good about the world as you’d hope a coupe would.

-The 6GC’s sports-luxury aspirations are revealed by a list price starting at over £62,000.
+The 6GC’s sports-luxury aspirations are revealed by a list price starting around £60k.
 You can get a 5-Series for half that.
 It’s a premium product alright, and the bountiful equipment levels reflect this, while the options list means you can spend deep into six figures on it if you wish.
 If you buy the M6 GC, you’re spending almost that before you even start.
 Crazy.